masterkram/bytehub/docs/Study-Notes/Module-2/Programming/OOP/inheritance.md

 }
 ```

-+ Abstract methods must be in an abstract class.
++ `abstract` methods must be in an `abstract` class.
-+ Abstract classes are “incomplete”/“partial” and typically contain “base”
++ `abstract` classes are “incomplete”/“partial” and typically contain “base”
 functionality
-+ Subclasses must either implement the abstract methods or also be abstract
++ Subclasses must either implement the `abstract` methods or also be `abstract`
-+ You cannot instantiate an abstract class but an abstract class has a constructor
++ You cannot instantiate an `abstract` class but an `abstract` class has a constructor

 ### Interfaces
-An interface is a special type: only specification, no
+An `interface` is a special type: only has specification, no implementation.

-implementation
-+ All variables are public final static
++ All variables are `public final static`
-+ All methods are public abstract
++ Methods in interfaces do not have a body, unless they are marked with `default`.
-+ Classes can extend one class
++ Classes can `extend` one class
-and implement multiple interfaces
+and `implement` multiple interfaces
-+ Interfaces can extend multiple interfaces
++ Interfaces can `extend` multiple interfaces

 #### Syntax